 Supreme is committed to delivering consistent quality, best practise and excellence; our certification attests to this.

-Food Safety Certification at RCL FOODS Milling Division
+EXTERNAL Food Safety Certification at RCL FOODS Milling Division

 RCL FOODS Milling division obtained HACCP (Hazard Analysis and Critical Control Point) certification in 2009 and moved onto obtain ISO22000 (an international qualification) together with PAS 220 (a British standard for controlling food safety hazards) in 2010.
 Currently RCL FOODS Milling Division is certified with FSSC 22000 which was obtained in 2012.